 OUR MISSION

-Project 440 helps young people use their interest in music to forge new pathways for themselves and ignite change in their communities.
+Project 440’s mission is to teach young people how to use music as a pathway to forge opportunities for themselves and ignite change in their communities.

 OUR VISION